-Music director Stéphane Denève provided a live demonstration of acoustic enhancements made to the concert hall during a two-year renovation by leading the orchestra through music written by John Williams, Beethoven, Stravinsky and W. C. Handy.
+Music Director Stéphane Denève led the ensemble through a live demonstration of acoustic enhancements to the concert hall made in a $140 million, two-year renovation.
+The musicians performed work by John Williams, Beethoven, Stravinsky and W. C. Handy.

-The 20-minute performance came after the SLSO raised $173 million toward Powell Hall renovations and construction of the adjoining 65,000-square-foot Jack C. Taylor Music Center.
+The 20-minute performance came after the SLSO raised $173 million toward Powell Hall renovations and construction of an adjoining 65,000-square-foot addition.
+The complex is now known as the Jack C. Taylor Music Center.

 The fundraising campaign has been one of the most lucrative ever conducted by a St. Louis arts organization.
 Orchestra leaders announced a goal of $100 million in March 2022.
 Some of the donations for the project will go toward an endowment fund for facility upkeep.

-The renovated Powell Hall and new music center, which includes a studio for educational programming and rehearsals, opens to the public with concerts beginning Sept.
+The new facilities, including a studio for educational programming and rehearsals, opens to the public with a weekend of concerts beginning Sept.
 26.

 Renovations to Powell Hall include a new box office, more bathrooms and concession areas, new seats and two additional elevators.

-“This is a truly amazing gift,” St. Louis Mayor Cara Spencer said of the project, “not only to the symphony, but to our local art scene and our community at large – and a true driver of economic activity here in our community.
+“This is a truly amazing gift,” St. Louis Mayor Cara Spencer said, “not only to the symphony, but to our local art scene and our community at large – and a true driver of economic activity here in our community.
 The symphony and its renovated home will elevate St Louis as an international arts and cultural destination.”

 St. Louis Symphony Orchestra has performed most of its concerts during the past two seasons at the Stifel Theatre in St. Louis and the Blanche M. Touhill Performing Arts Center on the campus of the University of Missouri-St. Louis.

-Organizational leaders stressed not only the artistic benefits of the symphony orchestra returning home, but the potential economic benefits of a new facility that includes a cafe; space for educational programming with community groups, lectures and audience Q & As; and a catering kitchen that the SLSO and outside groups can use for special events.
+The organization returns home to a significantly enhanced facility that includes a cafe; space for educational programming, lectures and audience Q&As; and a catering kitchen that the SLSO and outside groups can use for special events.

 “This is a big deal for the city of St. Louis, and really for the entire region, because we are an economic engine here,” said Steven Finerty, chair of SLSO’s board.